ajitsingh98/Data-Science-Interview-Questions-Answers/machine_learning_fundamentals.md

 ---

 ### Q: Suppose you want to build a model to classify whether a Reddit comment violates the website’s rule.
-You have $10$million unlabeled comments from$10K$users over the last$24$months and you want to label$100K$ of them.
+You have $10$million unlabeled comments from$ 10K$users over the last$ 24$months and you want to label$ 100K$  of them.

     1. How would you sample $100K$  comments to label?
     1. Suppose you get back $100K$labeled comments from$20$  annotators and you want to look at some labels to estimate the quality of the labels.
 How many labels would you look at?
 How would you sample them?

 <details>
 <summary><b>💡 Show Answer</b></summary>

 - **Direct Solution**: Analytical solution and mathematical formulation for `Suppose you want to build a model to classify whether a Reddit comment violates the website’s rule.
-You have $10$million unlabeled comments from$10K$users over the last$24$months and you want to label$100K$ of them.`.
+You have $10$million unlabeled comments from$ 10K$users over the last$ 24$months and you want to label$ 100K$  of them.`.
 - **Key Takeaway**: Standard interview answer evaluating key properties, edge cases, and statistical assumptions.

 </details>

 ---

 ### Q: Suppose you work for a news site that historically has translated only $1%$  of all its articles.
 Your coworker argues that we should translate more articles into Chinese because translations help with the readership.
 On average, your translated articles have twice as many views as your non-translated articles.
 What might be wrong with this argument?

 <details>
 <summary><b>💡 Show Answer</b></summary>

 - **Direct Solution**: Analytical solution and mathematical formulation for `Suppose you work for a news site that historically has translated only $1%$  of all its articles.
 Your coworker argues that we should translate more articles into Chinese because translations help with the readership.
 On average, your translated articles have twice as many views as your non-translated articles.
 What might be wrong with this argument?`.
 - **Key Takeaway**: Standard interview answer evaluating key properties, edge cases, and statistical assumptions.

 </details>

 ---

 ### Q: How to determine whether two sets of samples (e.g. train and test splits) come from the same distribution?

 <details>
 <summary><b>💡 Show Answer</b></summary>